openalloc/SwiftTabler/README.md

 ## Tabler Example

-The example below shows the display of tabular data from an array using `TablerList`, which is for the display of unbound data without any selection capability.
+The example below shows the display of tabular data from an array of values using `TablerList`, a simple variant based on `List`.

 ```swift
 import SwiftUI